-Circling back to the focus of this blog, state taxes as an expat, where is your income sourced?
-And if it’s sourced from the U.S., will you need to pay state taxes as an expat?
+Circling back to the focus of this blog: Do US citizens living abroad need to file state taxes?
+Let’s now ask: Where is your income sourced?
+And if it’s sourced from the US, will you need to pay state taxes as an expat?

 The source of your earned income is the place where you perform the services for which you received the income.
 Let us give you an example…

-Thus, Alex’s earned income source is foreign, because he is performing his services abroad.
+Thus, Alex’s sourced income is foreign, because he is performing his services abroad.
 So his income can be excluded up to a certain amount with no implication of Hawaii state taxes as an expat…Nice!

 So even though you’re managing everything online from your ski cabin in Switzerland, you better bet that if you’re making over the state income filing threshold, you need to be filing and paying a state taxes as an expat along with your annual federal return (due no matter what!).

-Are you overwhelmed or confused?
-If you are – we understand.
-We know that taxes can be a complicated and stressful thing to do and understand, especially when living abroad.
+We know US taxes can be a complicated and stressful thing to do and understand, especially when living abroad.
 So we understand how filing federal and state taxes as an expat can be a lot to handle.